srikantpatnaik/gnu-linux.org/content/tshark-filter-commands.rst

     # tshark -i eth0 src net 192.168.1.0/24

-| capture only source packets coming from specific IP.
-|  use dst filter for capturing only destination packets.
-We can also
-use the combination of both filters.
+capture only source packets coming from specific IP, use dst filter for capturing only destination packets.
+We can also use the combination of both filters.

 5. Filter with port